 Tent inner, flysheet, interlocking tent poles, footprint, pegs and guy-lines.

 It is a double-wall tent with an interlocking 1.5 y-pole configuration.
-The interlocking poles give a single pole crossing, but saves weight compared to a normal 2-pole design – this structure is employed by some of the established ultralight manufacturers, and has proven to maintain acceptable 3-season stability.
+The interlocking poles give a single pole crossing, but saves weight compared to a normal 2-pole design – this structure is employed by some of the most established ultralight manufacturers, and has proven to maintain acceptable 3-season stability.
 The tent will however have to be properly secured with guy-lines if pitched in wind, as it is vulnerable to side-on winds.

 The official dimensions are: 2,1m long by 1,25m wide by 1m tall.
 The vestibule adds an additional 0,6m to the length.